~ Sandal Magna Castle ~

 bring in the first good harvest following two severe years of famine

-compounded by cattle murain in this year.
-At the same time the Earl of Lancaster
+compounded by cattle murrain in this year.
+At the same time the earl of

 held the manor of Wakefield from 1317-1322 did not attend and no doubt